JOHNNYMACONNY/ybf-studio/docs/comprehensive_codebase_audit_report.md

 ## Conclusion

-The AudioServiceApp codebase demonstrates **good overall quality** with a modern tech stack, comprehensive documentation, and functional features.
+The YBF Studio codebase demonstrates **good overall quality** with a modern tech stack, comprehensive documentation, and functional features.
 The background implementation is **excellent** and the core functionality is working well.

 **Key Strengths:**
 - Modern Next.js architecture